AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/RCCircuit.md

 ## Post-Lab Submission --- Interpretation of Results

-### Finalized Spreadsheets
+### ● Finalized Spreadsheets

   - Make sure to submit your finalized data table (Excel sheet).
   - Please include concise summary table.
   - Please include examples of the relevant plot(s) (seven total) in your spreadsheet for
     - First Experiment (5 plots)
       - 5 cases
+        - Use a single image that shows at least 1 trial (1 decay for the given case) that clearly shows the nature of the exponential decay with both graphs (example in {numref}`FigE5_015_graphical`-right):
-        - 1 trial example for V vs. T and LN(V) vs. T in one image
+          - V vs. T
+          - LN(V) vs. T
     - Second Experiment (2 plots)
       - 1 case
+        - 2 experimental methods:
+          - Case 1 --- no wire between swtich flips
-        - 2 methods (without and with wire for discharging between switch flips)
+          - Case 2 --- with wire for discharging capacitor between switch flips
         - each plot should show the 5 full trials to see how the voltage difference changes

-### Post-lab Writeup
+### ● Post-lab Writeup

 - In a **paragraph**, summarize your error analysis.
 Be qualitative, not only quantitative.
   - What is the precision of your equipment?